-What is a 5S Team?
+What is a 5S Implementation Team?

 Lean manufacturing has changed the shape of businesses, improving processes for the better.
-5S teams, or lean teams, enable companies to facilitate positive change in the workplace and respond to problems in a timely manner.
-Strictly speaking, a 5S team is a group of individuals empowered to make quick decisions and take actions that benefit their company.
+5S implementation teams, or lean teams, enable companies to facilitate positive change in the workplace and respond to problems in a timely manner.
+Strictly speaking, a 5S implementation team is a group of individuals empowered to make quick decisions and take actions that benefit their company.

 Benefits of a 5S Team

-Increased Efficiency: A 5S team organizes the workplace to reduce unnecessary clutter and streamline processes.
+Increased Efficiency: A 5S implementation team organizes the workplace to reduce unnecessary clutter and streamline processes.
 This results in a more efficient lean manufacturing workflow where employees can easily find tools and materials, reducing downtime and increasing productivity.

-Developing a 5S Team
+Developing a 5S Implementation Team

 Creating an effective lean manufacturing team requires businesses to define and form teams around their current processes.
 For these teams to be effective, they must be comprised of workers from each relevant department and be empowered to make 5S process improvements.